 - Keep friends near and dear: If time with friends is important to you, minimizing the drive time between them is probably a good play for you.

 - Active lifestyle, kids or dog: If you’re active, have kids who often need to let off some steam, or a dog that needs to run; having local playgrounds, parks and walking/biking paths nearby is probably important.

-- Shopping options: When it comes to shopping, some people only need the bare necessities, where others want more variety and speciality stores.
+- Shopping options: When it comes to shopping, some people only need the bare necessities, where others want more variety and specialty stores.
 Some people buy groceries daily.
 Others buy groceries in bulk, stock up and maximize their cost savings.
-A great resource to determine

 Factor #2: Safety